Janchorizo/jancho-heatmap-panel/README.md

 The plugin needs a base svg file on top of which to represent data by coloring the regions of the svg according to the identifiers, the values and color scale specified.

+> Now, it is possible to import an svg image directly through the Render editor tab.
+> Inserting the URL into the box and clicking in the adyacent import button is everything
+> needed to use the image in the plugin.
+> _Note that, given that the image is added client-side, it will not appear in the available
+> images, as there is not a possibility to store it locally_

 Firstly, save the svg resources under the _resources_ folder of the plugin.

 ![svg location](/img/svgLocation.png)